|

 Kansas restaurants that make a special impression are often the little

 out of the way places.
 In this list of restaurants - tradition, uniqueness, and atmosphere count nearly as much as the quality of the food.
 This list includes some of the oldest and best known restaurants in Kansas, but there are some nearly unknown gems.
 The newest restaurant is less than a year old but some of these restaurants and diners have been in operation for generations.
 A list of less memorable restaurants that are still worth visiting is at the bottom of this page.
 The Kansas Specialty Food page includes special markets and bakeries where you may find sausages, jerky, horseradish pickles and other specialty foods to take with you.
-Visit the new Kansas Travel blog to learn what is new on this website.
+Visit the new Kansas Travel blog to learn what is new on this web site.

 Kansas Restaurants